EcoComplex/WeddellSea/README.md

-# The Weddell Sea Food Web: a network approach

-## New insights into the Weddell Sea ecosystem applying a network approach
+# New insights into the Weddell Sea ecosystem applying a network approach

-### Krill, salps and a sea star as keystone species in the Weddell Sea (Antarctica)

 ## Authors